kenba/icao-wgs84-rs/README.md

 ### Calculate geodesic intersection point

-Create two `Geodesic`s, each between two positions and then calculate the distances from the geodesic start points to their intersection point.
+Create two `GeodesicSegment`s, each between two positions and then calculate the distances from the geodesic segment start points to their intersection point.

 The example is based on this reply from C. F. F. Karney :
 <https://sourceforge.net/p/geographiclib/discussion/1026621/thread/21aaff9f/#fe0a>